 The Media Hype

 The Media does its best to sensationalise things to get our attention.
 TV and print headlines are always claiming some study or expert has found a way of eating that would save our lives.
-The latest newspaper headlines have been warning us against the health dangers of eating meat or telling us about which healthy carbs we need for our bodies and brains to function properly.
+The latest newspaper headlines have been warning us against the health dangers of eating meat.
+Or they tell us about which healthy carbs we need for our bodies and brains to function properly.

-These headlines are assembled in such a way as to achieve maximum shock value and increase audiences.
-As these audiences grow, so do audience ratings, which sell more advertising at greater rates (and I should know, I’ve worked in advertising for over a decade).
+Magazines and online article headlines are assembled in such a way as to achieve maximum shock value and increase audiences.
+As these audiences grow, so do audience ratings, which sell more advertising at greater rates.
+And I would know, I’ve worked in advertising for over a decade.
 The problem is, these attention-grabbing headlines and subsequent articles don’t merely sell more advertising, they become part of the zeitgeist of our society.

 People honestly begin to think that this rubbish is true, and companies pander to these beliefs, opening up weird stores selling strange products to ignorant or arrogant people.
-Pretty soon you have people stampeding every lunch hour into ‘Whole Foods’ and ‘Planet Organic’ to buy the latest overpriced concoction or organic swill because people think this stuff is actually better for you.
+Pretty soon you have people stampeding every lunch hour into ‘Whole Foods’ and ‘Planet Organic’.
+They line up to buy the latest overpriced concoction or organic swill because people think this stuff is actually better for you.

 “But what’s the harm?”
 I hear some of you say.
 “Why not leave them alone to pay too much for stuff that doesn’t matter?”
 Well, because it does matter.
 It matters because this is a way of thinking that isn’t just confined to organic plant eaters, this mindset is pervasive.
-It matters because the tabloids would have us believe that problems like obesity are simply due to overeating and that skinny people got that way because they eat “properly”.
+It matters because the tabloids would have us believe that problems like obesity are simply due to overeating.
+They tell us that skinny people got that way because they “eat properly”.